-Cancer and Workplace Discrimination
+Cancer and Disability Discrimination

 No matter your age, skin tone, gender or place of origin, cancer affects us all.
 The sad reality is those with cancer often face workplace discrimination due to misconceptions about their capabilities.
 Cancer may have meant a death sentence a century ago, but survival rates have increased decade after decade.
 Many Americans are able to continue working during, or return to work after treatment.